Jerry Stolhand: Re-instated amateur status

 In 1965, Stolhand moved to Hawaii as a "newcomer from Seattle, Washington."
 He continued to work as a car salesman.
 He also regained his amateur status as a golfer.
 Stolhand first received media attention in Hawaii for his play at the Mid-Pacific Open in March.
 He closed with a two-under-par 70 to finish at 294, in a tie for fifth, placing second among amateurs.
 In April, he played the Hawaii Amateur at Waialae Country Club.
 In the second round, Stolhand shot a 71, the day's only under-par round, to move into a tie for second, two back.
 After a third round 73 he moved into a tie for the lead.
 However, with a final round 79, "Stolhand shot [himself] out of contention."
 He finished in solo third, two back.
 Despite the poor finish, Stolhand had a number of top performances later in the year.
 In May, he played the Hawaii Public Links Four-ball Medal Golf Tournament at his home course, Ala Wai.
-Paring with John DeMello, the team shot 67 and 70 to finish in third place, four back.
-Later in the month Stolhand tied for the win at another fourball tournament tournament, this time at International Golf and Country Club with Charles Veregee.
+Pairing with John DeMello, the team shot 67 and 70 to finish in third place, four back.
+Later in the month Stolhand tied for the win at another fourball tournament, this time at International Golf and Country Club with Charles Veregee.
 In July, he won a charity event benefitting Kaneohe Bay Youth Activities Association.
 In August, he played the Army Open Invitational Golf Tournament.
 In the first round, Stolhand shot an even-par 72 to position himself in fourth place and tie John DeMello the amateur lead.
 In the second round, he again shot even-par to maintain a share of the amateur lead and remain in the top five overall.
 In the third round Stolhand "took over sole possession of first place" in the amateur division with a 74 (+2) and remained in fifth place overall.
 In the final round, Stolhand shot a 71 to finish fourth overall though lost amateur honors as Masa Kaya, a local bus driver, shot a 67 to defeat all competitors.